 This weekend's poll is a pretty simple one, but one that I'm curious to see the results of given our worldwide audience: how did you pay for your current phone?

 In the US, there are generally three ways (broadly speaking) you can buy a smartphone - on-contract from a wireless carrier (aka subsidized), outright (full price, no contract), or as part of an installment / financing plan.
 Carriers like AT&T, Verizon, and T-Mobile offer phone financing plans, offsetting the full cost of a device by spreading it over the course of one or two years.
+Some smartphone manufacturers like Motorola even offer no-interest credit financing if you buy a phone from them directly.
 Read More

 Getting your hands on Google's latest iconic Android handset seems to just get harder and harder as the holidays approach.
 Today, T-Mobile has the device back in stock yet again, however, the subsidized price is now bizarrely raised to $400 with a 2-year contract for existing customers.
 Um, T-Mobile...what?